frederikgram/susa/README.md

 # susa

 ## About
-An inobscure implementation of a Hashtable-based filesystem (Constant\* look-up) using the FUSE (Filesystem in Userspace) interface.
+An inobscure implementation of a Hashtable-based filesystem (Constant-Time\* file/directory look-up) using the FUSE (Filesystem in Userspace) interface.

 \* This is as a best-case, since collisions are handled using a linear-search, and thus slows down performance.
 This can be managed by dynamically resizing the Hashtable as determined by a given policy.